isnakolah/cards/README.md

 Limitations
 -------------
-- No automated test coverage
+- Test coverage is not comprehensive.